Dots-n-Spaces/Developers-toolbox/README.md

 <details>

 Real world example
-> Consider the case of a currency creation.
+> Consider the case of currency creation.
 Where we want to create a currency object depending on the country.

 ### Swift